The following words, terms, and acronyms, when used in this

 the Board, is not the subject of a pending TBAE enforcement proceeding,

-and has not been the subject of formal disciplinary action by an architectural
+and has not been the subject of formal disciplinary action by a landscape

-registration board that would provide a ground for the denial of the
+architectural registration board that would provide a ground for the

 a district, authority, county, municipality, or other political subdivision